Earth Day

 • Find themed booklists featuring climate fiction and facts for pupils of all ages from Scottish Book Trust.

 • The Climate Fiction Writers League is a group of writers from around the world whose work aims to raise awareness of climate change.
-Their books include pictures books, middle grade and young adult fiction.
-You can find them here.
+Their books include pictures books, middle grade and young adult fiction and the website also provides links to organisations that provide teaching resources about climate change.

-• Find recordings of authors Vashti Hardy, Gill Lewis and Hannah Gold talking about their environmentally-themed books in the ReadingZone Bookclub archive.
+• Listen to recordings of authors Vashti Hardy, Gill Lewis and Hannah Gold talking about their environmentally-themed books in the ReadingZone Bookclub archive.

-• Explore the different resources available from The Regenerators initiative from BBC Bitesize.
+• Explore the different resources available for primary and secondary pupils from the BBC’s The Regenerators initiative.

 Visit the resource